Trade Gold Trading

 Candlesticks were developed in the 18th century by the legendary rice trader called Homma Munehisa to give overview of the opening, high, low and closing market commodities trading price over a given time period.

-They were used by the legendary rice trader to predict future market commodity prices.
+They were used by the legendary rice trader to predict future market prices.
 After dominating trading the rice market, Munehisa after that eventually moved to Tokyo Exchange where he gained huge fortunes using this analysis method.
 He is said to have made over one hundred consecutive winning trades.

 Types of Commodity Trading charts